 Premium-Class Travel (PCT) Report Guidelines

-All agencies must submit either data or a negative report to GSA annually by the due date through the on-line reporting tool.
+All agencies must submit either data or a negative report to GSA for premium class travel for the previous fiscal year by December 15th.

-- Your agency has reported premium-class travel (PCT) accommodations previously, but does not have any current premium-class accommodations to report; or
+- Your agency did not have any premium-class accommodations to report for the fiscal year; or

 - Your agency never authorizes premium-class accommodations as a matter of agency policy.